-This page documents the complete, final configuration of a secure homelab built with WireGuard, Raspberry Pis, UFW, AdGuard Home, Fail2Ban, n8n automation, and Uptime Kuma.
-It is written as a from‑top‑to‑bottom reference: design intent, implementation, validation, and final security posture.
+This page documents the complete, final configuration of a secure homelab environment built around WireGuard, Raspberry Pis, UFW, AdGuard Home, Fail2Ban, n8n workflow automation, and Uptime Kuma.
+It is structured as a top-to-bottom technical reference, covering design intent, implementation details, validation procedures, and the final security posture of the system.

 Design Goals